 What if, for some reason, I can’t make it to the farm during distribution hours?

 We do not have the capacity to distribute shares past 6:00 pm on the distribution day.
 If you cannot make it on a certain week, we invite you to have a friend come to collect your share.
 Please inform the CSA manager about any substitutions.

-How are you practicing social distancing in response to COVID-19?
+What protocols are you following in response to COVID-19?

-In order to provide a safe process for both you and our staff, all shares this spring and summer will be pre-boxed for curbside pick-up at no additional cost to you.
+In order to provide a safe process for both you and our staff, all shares will be pre-boxed for curbside pick-up.
 Our staff member (wearing masks and gloves) will place your share at the pick-up station for you to then put in your vehicle.
-Pick-Your-Own shares have been converted to "Pick For You" shares for spring and summer.
+Pick-Your-Own (PYO) shares will operate according to Massachusetts (MDAR) guidelines.
+Members should practice social distancing, wear a mask, and bring their own containers.
 We will adjust the process as Massachusetts Department of Health and CDC guidelines evolve.